The Second Amendment assumes a moral people

 It has been said that the Second Amendment is necessary to protect the other amendments.
 That is quite true.
 However, the First Amendment also protects the Second.
 The Founders expected that people would seek the moral teachings of their religious institutions and act upon them — and not just in their speech and in the redress of grievances.
 They believed that a moral people would handle lethal force in a moral way, whether hunting for food, self-defense, or defending the nation against enemies both foreign and domestic.

 The Framers knew that not all people would act morally.
 To constrain their worst behaviors, they created a judicial system by which the people could judge each other through a jury of their peers.
-Any facts presented to the jury had to comfort with centuries’ old refinements aimed at excluding unreliable evidence.
-A person found to be outside the bounds of legal morality could be denied liberty – and one liberty that can be denied is possessing lethal force.
+Any facts presented to the jury had to comport with centuries-old refinements aimed at excluding unreliable evidence.
+A person found to be outside the bounds of legal morality could be denied liberty — and one liberty that can be denied is possessing lethal force.

 It is a delicate balance.
 The people could be free except when they proved by their own actions that they should not be completely free.
 Of late, this has changed.